bbauska/CSS-Notes4Pros/README.md

 ## Section 16.2: Sticky Variable-Height Footer

 > This code creates a sticky footer.
-When the content doesn\'t reach the
+When the content doesn&apos;t reach the
 > end of the viewport, the footer sticks to the bottom of the viewport.
 > When the content extends past the bottom of the viewport, the footer
 > is also pushed out of the viewport. [*[View